pytorch/executorch/docs/source/runtime-build-and-cross-compilation.md

 - `libexecutorch.a`: The core of the ExecuTorch runtime.
 Does not contain any operator/kernel definitions or backend definitions.
-- `libportable_kernels.a`: The implementations of ATen-compatible operators, following the signatures in `//kernels/portable/functions.yaml`.
+- `libportable_kernels.a`: The implementations of ATen-compatible operators, following the signatures in `[functions.yaml](https://github.com/pytorch/executorch/blob/main/kernels/portable/functions.yaml)`.
-- `libportable_kernels_bindings.a`: Generated code that registers the contents of `libportable_kernels.a` with the runtime.
+- `libportable_ops_lib.a`: Generated code that registers the contents of `libportable_kernels.a` with the runtime.
   - NOTE: This must be linked into your application with a flag like `-Wl,-force_load` or `-Wl,--whole-archive`.
 It contains load-time functions